namekeptanonymous/cosc441-group-10/README.md

 # COSC 441's Group 10's Project!

 ## 👋 Introduction
 Hi!
-This is a Unity project for our COSC 441 project — a cursor-snapping TV keyboard proof-of-concept!
+This is a Unity project for our COSC 441 class project — a cursor-snapping TV keyboard proof-of-concept!
 We've just set this repo up so there are going to be some oddities or incomplete files here and there.

 ## 📚 The Concept
 Typing on virtual keyboards using TV remotes is often a time-consuming and inefficient process.
 We aim to address this issue by designing a more intuitive and precise input method for large-screen devices such as TVs—namely a cursor that snaps to the nearest key on the virtual keyboard when slowing down.
 The cursor moves via a touchpad on a TV remote, such as the one on the 2015 Apple TV remote.